bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/index.rst

 the ``i``-key whenever the element is selected.
 The inscription view is divided into multiple sections and the order of the sections indicates the sequence of processing.
-For example in the figure below, the Output mapping is performed before the code in the third section is executed.
+For example in the figure below, the Output mapping is performed before the code in the second section is executed.

 .. figure:: /_images/process-inscription/example-inscription-view.png
    :alt: An exemplary inscription mask